react-simple/react-simple-util/README.md

 - **StateSetter&lt;*State*&gt;**: State setter callback for state management hooks (partial state can be set with a direct value or with the usage of a callback function)
 - **StateReturn&lt;*State*&gt;**: Return type for state management hooks ([*State*, *StateSetter*])
 - **StorybookComponent&lt;*P*&gt;**: Type for Storybook components with typed properties
-- **GetObjectChildMemberOptions&lt;*ValueType*&gt;**: Parameters for getting accessors for child members of objects hierarchially by providing the full qualified name of the member in the object tree ("name.name[0].name" etc.) Named value (@name) and root (/) references are supported, also the hierarchical iteration can be customized by providing custom callbacks.
-- **GetObjectChildMemberReturn&lt;*ValueType, RootObj*&gt;, ObjectWithFullQualifiedName**: Return type for getting accessors for child members.
-Provides iteration details and get, set and delete accessors (callbacks) for the given member in the object tree.
 - **ArrayIterationNode&lt;*Item*&gt;**: Iteration object passed to callback functions when iterating object trees depth-first or breadth-first.
 - **ValueBinaryOperator, ValueUnaryOperator**: Supported operators for custom operator evaluation.